 Still considering which AP classes to take next year?
 Let us help you with our AP class schedule planning guide.

-If you're taking the SAT this year, be sure to check out our guide to the Digital SAT, which will be offered for the first time in the US in March 2024!
+If you're taking the SAT this year, be sure to check out our guide to the Digital SAT, which was offered for the first time in the US in March 2024!